 Luckily, there are some really cool online safety courses out there designed just for kids, to help them understand the internet better and how to keep themselves safe while they’re exploring it.

-For example, there’s this neat course called Internet Safety for Kids by GCFLearnFree.org.
+For example, there’s a course called Internet Safety for Kids by GCFLearnFree.org.
 It talks about all sorts of stuff kids might run into online, like cyberbullying, strangers who might not be who they say they are, and how to be smart on social media.

 Then there’s Be Internet Awesome by Google, which is all about teaching kids to be safe and smart online.
 It covers how to keep personal info private, how to spot the bad guys, and how to be a good friend online.